 It seems that the government has realised the gravity of the situation as Union finance minister Arun Jaitley, announced the National Health Protection Scheme in this year's budget.
+It has been dubbed 'Modicare'.
 The key features of this scheme are -

 - Provision of hospitalisation cover of Rs.
 5,00,000 a year to 10 crore families.